Chong Nonsi: History and naming

 It's named after an ancient temple Wat Chong Nonsi and Khlong Chong Nonsi, a small khlong (canal) that runs through the area and parallel to Naradhiwas Rajanagarindra Road.

-The name "Chong Nonsi" is derived from a folklore titled "Legend of Lord Uthong" (ตำนานท้าวอู่ทอง).
-It is said that, Lord Uthong (not to be confused with King Uthong of Ayutthaya) and his wife with his soldiers escaped from Uthong because of cholera.
-During his journey, he took a rest at a place near a river, they pretended that they were not royal family and he asked his wife to take off her tiara for their own safety.
-The place that they took a rest was called "Bang Ratklao" (บางรัดเกล้า, "a place where a tiara was taken off") and is later changed to "Bang Kachao" as today.
-Lord Uthong commanded his soldiers to tie a rope and made a raft to cross the Chao Phraya River.
+The name "Chong Nonsi" is derived from a folktale titled The Legend of Lord Uthong (ตำนานท้าวอู่ทอง).
+It is said, that Lord Uthong (not to be confused with King Uthong of Ayutthaya) and his wife, along with his soldiers, escaped from Uthong due to cholera.
+During his journey, he took a rest at a place near a river.
+He and his wife pretended that they were not royalty, and asked his wife to remove her tiara for their own safety.
+The place where they took a rest was called "Bang Ratklao" (บางรัดเกล้า, "a place where a tiara was taken off") and was later renamed "Bang Kachao", as it is known today.
+Lord Uthong commanded his soldiers to tie a rope, and made a raft to cross the Chao Phraya River.
 While he was making his way across the river, cholera was rapidly chasing him by climbing the rope.
 He decided to cut the rope to get rid of cholera.
-The Lord and his wife settled down at a village for long time so that area was named "Chong Nang Ni" (ช่องนางหนี, "a channel that lady escaped").
-It is later called "Chong Nonsi" finally.
-Or another folklore, this is a story of an original name of Wat Chong Nonsi.
-There was a lady who escaped from Burma army invading Ayutthaya.
-She secretly hid herself in a Buddhist temple and survived.
+The Lord and his wife settled down in a village, and stayed there for so long, the area was named "Chong Nang Ni" (ช่องนางหนี, "a channel that lady escaped").
+It was later renamed "Chong Nonsi".

+Another Thai folktale tells of how the temple Wat Chong Nonsi was named.
+According to the folktale, a woman who escaped from the Burmese army invading Ayutthaya secretly hid herself in a Buddhist temple and survived.
 As a result, people called this temple "Wat Nang Ni" (a temple where a lady hid herself).
-It is later called "Wat Chong Nonsi".
+It was later renamed "Wat Chong Nonsi".